AmadeuAnjos/pricing-component-with-toggle/STEPS.md

 ### Pricing component with toggle

 ## Idea
-My idea is to create a page has emerged to increase my portfolio and add even more knowledge.
+My idea of creating this page was to increase my portfolio and add even more knowledge.
+Page developed to show values, amount of GB available for each plan and for a certain amount of users, for internet plan.

 ## Goals
 - [X] Create page with cards for monthly and yearly values.